hainegroup/oceanspy/docs/quick.rst

         $ pip install --upgrade git+https://github.com/malmans2/oceanspy.git

 8. Click on ``New`` >> ``Python 3``.

+Steps 9 to 15 highlight a subset of the commonly used OceanSpy commands.

 9. Copy and paste the following lines in the first notebook cell to import OceanSpy, and open the get started dataset:

 .. code-block:: ipython